mono/Embeddinator-4000/docs/error.md

 This indicates a bug in the Embeddinator-4000; please file a bug report at [https://github.com/mono/Embeddinator-4000/issues](https://github.com/mono/Embeddinator-4000/issues) with a test case.

 # EM1xxx: code generation

+<h3><a name="EM1000"/>EM1000: The feature `X` is not currently implemented by the generator</h3>

+This is a known issue that we intend to fix in a future release of the generator.
+Contributions are welcome.

 <!-- 1xxx: code generation -->